cpbotha/nvpy/README.md

 Introduction
 ============

-nvpy is a simplenote-syncing note-taking tool inspired by nvalt and resophnotes.
+nvpy is a simplenote-syncing note-taking tool inspired by nvALT and ResophNotes.
 It is significantly uglier, but it is cross-platform.

-It was written by Charl Botha, who needed a simplenote client on Linux and doesn't mind ugliness.
+It was written by Charl Botha, who needed a simplenote client on Linux and doesn't mind ugliness (that much).

 DISCLAIMER
 ----------